aws-samples/container-patterns/pattern/ecs-advanced-container-health-check/index.md

 When securing a container image, it's best practice to reduce the attack surface by removing non-required components like binaries, libraries, and shells.
 These components could potentially be leveraged by an attacker to exploit the container.
 Some container security tools may flag the inclusion of bash and curl as risks.
 To remove these while still providing a health check, a container health check process can be implemented in a module or binary.

-For a python web application, the python interpreter is already included so the requests package can be used to check availability without adding shells or binaries.
+To reduce the number of additional packages in the container image, build the health check using the same runtime environment as the application.
+For example, if the container runs a Python web application, implement the health check as a Python script that reuses the existing Python interpreter.
+The script can use Python's requests module to check the application's health, eliminating the need to include bash, curl, or other tools solely for the health check.
+This approach streamlines the container image by leveraging the application's existing dependencies.

 ###### Solution